SystemsApproach/private5g/arch.rst

     Sequence of steps to establish secure Control and User Plane channels.

 With this starting point, :numref:`Figure %s <fig-secure>` shows the per-UE connection sequence.
-When a UE first becomes active, it communicates with a nearby Base Station over a temporary (unauthenticated) radio link (Step 1).
-The Base Station forwards the request to the Core-CP over the existing tunnel, and the Core-CP (specifically, the MME in 4G and the AMF in 5G) initiates an authentication protocol with the UE (Step 2).
+When a UE first becomes active, it communicates with a nearby base station over a temporary (unauthenticated) radio link (Step 1).
+The base station forwards the request to the Core-CP over the existing tunnel, and the Core-CP initiates an authentication protocol with the UE (Step 2).
 3GPP identifies a set of options for authentication and encryption, where the actual protocols used are an implementation choice.
 For example, *Advanced Encryption Standard* (AES) is one of the options for encryption.
-Note that this authentication exchange is initially in the clear since the Base Station to UE link is not yet secure.
+Note that this authentication exchange is initially in the clear since the base station to UE link is not yet secure.

 Once the UE and Core-CP are satisfied with each other's identity, the Core-CP informs the other components of the parameters they will need to service the UE (Step 3).
-This includes: (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the symmetric key it will need to use the encrypted channel with the Base Station.
+This includes: (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI); (b) instructing the base station to establish an encrypted channel to the UE; and (c) giving the UE the symmetric key it will need to use the encrypted channel with the base station.
 The symmetric key is encrypted using the public key of the UE (so only the UE can decrypt it, using its secret key).
 Once complete, the UE can use the end-to-end user plane channel through the Core-UP (Step 4).

 There are three additional details of note about this process.
 First, the secure control channel between the UE and the Core-CP set up during Step 2 remains available, and is used by the Core-CP to send additional control instructions to the UE during the course of the session.
+In other words, unlike the Internet, the network is able to "control" the communication settings in edge devices.

 Second, the user plane channel established during Step 4 is referred to as the *Default Bearer Service*, but additional channels can be